New York City’s premier acupuncture house call service

 Acupuncture

-The insertion of sterile hair-thin needles at particular points in the body to stimulate and normalize circulation of blood and energy, based on Traditional Chinese Medicine principles.
+The insertion of sterile hair-thin needles at particular points in the body to stimulate circulation of blood and energy, based on Traditional Chinese Medicine principles.

 -